bamsumit/slayerPytorch/docs/source/slayerSNN.rst

 ===================

-This modules bundles various SLAYER PyTorch modules as a single package.
+This module bundles various SLAYER PyTorch modules as a single package.
 The complete module can be imported as

 >>> import slayerSNN as snn